mobxjs/mobx/README.md

 * [Pure rendering in the light of time and state](https://medium.com/@mweststrate/pure-rendering-in-the-light-of-time-and-state-4b537d8d40b1)

 Mobservable is inspired by Microsoft Excel and existing TFRP implementations like MeteorJS tracker, knockout and Vue.js.

-## Top level api

-For the full api, see the [API documentation](https://mweststrate.github.io/mobservable/refguide/observable.html).
-This is an overview of most important functions available in the `mobservable` namespace:

-**observable(value, options?)**
-The `observable` function is the swiss knife of mobservable and enriches any data structure or function with observable capabilities.

-**autorun(function)**
-Turns a function into an observer so that it will automatically be re-evaluated if any data values it uses changes.

-**observer(reactJsComponent)**
-The `observer` function (and ES6 decorator) from the `mobservable-react` turns any Reactjs component into a reactive one.
-From there on it will responds automatically to any relevant change in _observable_ data that was used by its render method.

 ## What others are saying...